 He graduated from the University of South Carolina School of Business in 1972 with a Bachelor of Science in finance.
 He worked in insurance for 2 years and then attended graduate school at Georgia State University in 1975-1976 in risk and insurance.

 He was a board member of USC’s Business Partnership Foundation & currently a member of USC’s insurance school advisory board (Risk & Uncertainty Management).
 He has served on various charity boards in Greenville including Artisphere, a top 10 arts festival in the country.
 He was also on the board of The Poinsett Club, a downtown social & dinning club and the Greenville Historical Society.

 Charles Timmons recently established the Timmons Family Scholarship for RMI students.
-Charles has been a long-time supporter of GSU and the RMI program.
+Charles has been a long-time supporter of Georgia State and the RMI program.
 He currently resides in Greenville, South Carolina.

 Gerardo Betancourt is a senior majoring in Actuarial Science and Risk Management Insurance from Bayamon, Puerto Rico.
 He is the President of the Actuarial Student Association, a member of the Honor’s College, and a Career Advancement Center Champion where he serves as an ambassador and mentors other students.
 In his free time, he enjoys learning about the financial markets, prepares for actuarial exams, and play golf.

 His career goals and aspirations stem from his experiences growing up in Puerto Rico.
 One of his major aspirations is to work for one of the top insurance companies in order to make the world more resilient.
 Gerardo’s vision is to give back to his community by making insurance more accessible and transparent.